depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

 <br>
 # 1 Normal Form Games & Poker
-  **Motivation**: Most of Game Theory, as well as the particular techniques used in DeepStack and Libratus, is built on top of the framework of Normal Form Games.
-These are game descriptions and are familiarly represented as a matrix, with a famous example being the Prisoner's Dilemma.
+  **Motivation**: Most of Game Theory, as well as the particular techniques used in DeepStack and Libratus, is built on the framework of Normal Form Games.
+These are game descriptions and are familiarly represented as a matrix; a famous example being the Prisoner's Dilemma.
 In this section, we cover the basics of Normal Form Games.
 In addition, we go over the rules of Poker and why it had proved so difficult to solve.